USC-ACTLab/qp_wrappers/README.md

 # To run gurobi:

+Modify the paths used in CMakeLists.txt in target_link_libraries function to link -lgurobi_c++ and -lgurobi90.(Use the same path as above)
+Then Run the commands which is used to compile and run the code for linear regression and general solver.

+# Optional
-After installing gurobi, set the path set correctly as follows:
+Additionally, after installing gurobi, set the path set correctly as follows:
 ```
 export GUROBI_INCLUDE_DIRS=<path to include directory in gurobi library>
 export GUROBI_LIBRARIES=<path to lib directory in gurobi library>